MediaComem/survey-pole-gare/README.md

 });
 ```

-To deselect all you just have to do the same without adding the features :-)
+To deselect all you just have to do the same without adding the features.

 Now the problem is how to individually deselect features when you add them manually as we did.
 By default _ol3_ will not care about the features you added previously and will add them again in `selectSingleClick` zones collection.
 Below you will see an example of this.